kimesf/better_roll/README.md

 Open [localhost:5173](localhost:5173) in your browser.

-## TODO: Improvements
+## To Be Improved

-### TODO: UX and Features
+### UX and Features

-- TODO: Ordering lists
-- TODO: Adding spells
-- TODO: Possible actions list
-- TODO: Having current available spells in one place (different views for spells)
+- On edit mode, being able to order lists;
+- Having different views for spells, e.g. seeing only available/prepared spells in the combat page or filtering them by circle;
+- Automatic rest (short or long) that restores recoverable resources, life and spell slots;
+- Being able to record equipped items;
+- Being able to track death saves;
+- Responsivity in tablets and desktop.

-### TODO: Tech
+### Tech

-- TODO: Tests.
 - Better handling of character update logic.
-I would prefer character components not to be responsable for the update logic of the current select character.
+I would prefer character components not to be responsable for the update logic of the current select character;
-- TODO: SSR needed?
-Cache whole app for when there is no internet.
-It's not needed anyway.
+- Better testing coverage.

 ---